jenting/compare-drugstore-price/README.md

 2) Parse all the products' name and price from HTTP GET response HTML content
 3) Return the product name, product price, and shop name back to client

-## Crawling with persistent database
+## Crawling with in-memory cache (w/ timeout mechanism)

 The crawling steps:
-1) Get the query name, product name, product price, shop name, and update time from persistent database
-2) If query name exist and current time minus update time less than or equals N days, go to 8)
-3) If query name exist and current time minus update time large than N days, go to 5)
-4) If query name not exist, go to 5)
-5) Send HTTP GET request with parameter query name to multiple drugstores' URL with goroutine
-6) Parse all the products' name and price from HTTP GET response HTML content
-7) Save the query name, product name, product price, shop name, and update time to persistent database
-8) Return the product name, product price, and shop name back to client

-## Crawling with in-memory cache (w/ timeout mechanism) and persistent databae

-The crawling steps:
 1) Get the query name, product name, product price, shop name, and update time from in-memory cache
-2) If query name exist in-memory cache, go to 11)
+2) If query name exist in-memory cache, go to 7)
 3) If query name not exist in-memory cache, go to 4)
-4) Get the query name, product name, product price, shop name, and update time from persistent database
-5) If query name exist and current time minus update time less than or equals N days, go to 11)
-6) If query name exist and current time minus update time large than N days, go to 8)
-7) If query name not exist, go to 8)
-8) Send HTTP GET request with parameter query name to multiple drugstores' URL with goroutine
+4) Send HTTP GET request with parameter query name to multiple drugstores' URL with goroutine
-9) Parse all the products' name and price from HTTP GET response HTML content
+5) Parse all the products' name and price from HTTP GET response HTML content
-10) Save the query name, product name, product price, shop name, and update time to in-memory cache and persistent database
+6) Save the query name, product name, product price, shop name to in-memory cache
-11) Return the product name, product price, and shop name back to client
+7) Return the product name, product price, and shop name back to client

 ## RESTful APIs